Research & Initiatives

 Community foundations and donors play an essential and increasing, yet often unheralded, role in addressing social challenges and enhancing the quality of life in communities across the globe.

 The W.K.
-Kellogg Community Philanthropy Chair was established at the Johnson Center in 2015.
+Kellogg Community Philanthropy Chair, established at the Johnson Center in 2015, was the first endowed chair in community philanthropy in the country.
 The Chair partners with a network of community and public foundations, collective giving groups, and national and international communities to support, research, and lift up the practice of community philanthropy.

 This Chair honors the philanthropic legacy and civic investment of W.K.
 Kellogg, founder of the Kellogg Company and W.K.
 Kellogg Foundation in Battle Creek, Michigan.
 The Kellogg Chair was established with a gift from the W.K.
 Kellogg Foundation and the Kellogg Company 25-Year Employees’ Fund.

-The Distinguished Scholar in Residence for Diversity, Equity, and Inclusion (DEI) reflects our core conviction that these principles form the bedrock of thriving communities and must be integral to the everyday practice of philanthropy.
+We hold a core conviction that the principles of diversity, equity, and inclusion form the bedrock of thriving communities and must be integral to the everyday practice of philanthropy.

-Still, our field as it exists today suffers from the same systemic issues of racial inequity, injustice, and white privilege that afflict every sector of our society.
+Still, our field suffers from the same systemic issues of racial inequity, injustice, and white privilege that afflict every sector of our society.
 Countless individuals and organizations have called on all of us to do better.
 These calls come from the same place as philanthropy itself: a love for humankind.

-At the Johnson Center, we are committed to continuing this work with intentionality, humility, and persistence.
-Research and community engagement efforts lead the way.
+We are committed to continuing this work with intentionality, humility, and persistence.
+Research, competency-based professional development, and community engagement efforts lead the way.

 Research and Initiatives for